Maninder416/important-notes/README.md

 5. git push -f

 ```

-# Sometimes when you move your code to previous commit for instance tester commit, in that scenario all the changes you will see that is
+**Sometimes when you move your code to previous commit for instance tester commit, in that scenario all the changes you will see that is**
-# merged in your dev branch including the changes you have done in your branch, but you need only changes that are being done by you.
-So
+**merged in your dev branch including the changes you have done in your branch, but you need only changes that are being done by you**
-# in this case, we follow below-mentioned steps: Also see the image attached at the end.
+**in this case, we follow below-mentioned steps: Also see the image attached at the end.**

 ```shell
 1. git reset --soft previous-commit-id